-Emergency call handlers work in our emergency operation centres (EOC), dealing with 999 calls.
+Emergency call handlers work in our ambulance operation centres (AOC) dealing with 999 calls.
 Their role is to take essential details about the patient's condition and the exact location, logging them onto a computer system.
 They may have to give basic first aid advice by phone in life-threatening situations.

-Locations: We have three emergency operations centres (EOCs).
+Locations: We have three ambulance operations centres (AOCs).
 These are in Norwich, Bedford and Chelmsford

-Length of training: Initial training is a three week course, followed by working with a mentor.
+Length of training: Initial training is a five week course, followed by time on the AOC working with a mentor.

 - Good keyboard skills and use of IT such as windows based systems